-Anybody out here who also took profit from the Aussie?
+Anybody out there who also took profit from the Aussie?
 How about those who held their trades open over the weekend?

 Trade Adjustments: 2012-05-25 01:51

-Now that the weekend is fast-approaching, I decided to make a few adjustments on my trade in order to manage my risk.
+Now that the weekend is fast approaching, I decided to make a few adjustments to my trade in order to manage my risk.
 I moved my stop to my .9800 entry and cancel my short order at .9820 for a risk-free trade over the weekend.

 Although I mentioned in my trading resolutions that I wouldn’t hold any trades open over the weekend, I just thought I’d hold on to this trade since I believe that fundamentals still haven’t changed and that AUD/USD has enough reason to head further south.
 The adjustments I made would act as a good compromise, wouldn’t they?

 Right now, I’m up by roughly 70 pips and AUD/USD seems to be forming a bearish pennant, which is hinting at a potential breakdown.
 That means I’m close to a 1:1 return on my open trade!
 It’s too bad it didn’t reach as high as my other short order at .9820 and I could tell from the comments below that some of my comdoll buddies were watching that level, too.

 Stay tuned for my updates though!
 Who knows?
 This pair just might dip to my PT during today’s U.S. session.
 I’m keeping my fingers crossed!